The Rarest and Most Valuable Atari 2600 Games

 Not to be confused with the notorious E.T.
 Atari 2600 release, Extra Terrestrials is the only known Canadian-developed 2600 title to be sold in the 1980’s.
 This previously-unknown cartridge was first discovered in October of 2011.

-All four of the known, confirmed copies (including the one prototype) are either in the possession of the Personal Computer Museum of Canada or in the hands of the original programmer, Herman Quast.
+The first four of the known, confirmed copies (including the one prototype) are either in the possession of the Personal Computer Museum of Canada or in the hands of the original programmer, Herman Quast.
 The first cartridge found and donated to the museum was actually a prototype.
 The museum contacted Mr. Quast who donated one of his personal copies to the Museum for dumping of the ROM and for presentation.
 Another museum volunteer knew somebody that also had a copy and it was arranged to be donated to the museum and not sold.

 Partnering with Good Deal Games, the Museum produced 100 authorized but limited edition reproductions that were shipped in December of 2011.
 The funds were used to support the Personal Computer Museum.